When is the best time to visit Germany?

 What to Pack for Germany

-The German transport system is fast and efficient, but you will get a much better taste of each individual city by walking.
+- Good Walking Shoes – You will get a much better taste of each city by walking.
 It’s advisable to bring with you at least one good solid pair of walking or running shoes.

-Check your mobile phone network and have it set up before arrival.
-These days no one uses maps unless it’s in an app, so it’s also advisable to carry a backup battery or battery pack with you.
+- Mobile phone – Check your mobile phone network and have it set up before arrival.
+It’s also advisable to carry a backup battery or battery pack with you.

 The elegance of Belle Époque comes alive with a contemporary pulse in Baden-Baden, thanks to palatial dwellings, colonnaded public buildings, ornamental gardens by the babbling Oos, hilltop castles, and opera…